 Motorbike accidents on bends are frequent, and can occur where the rider has failed to anticipate the correct speed to enter the bend.
 This either results in them losing control of the bike, or straying into the path of an oncoming vehicle.

 At Accident Repair Finder we provide free help for you following a non-fault road accident.
-We can arrange cost free repairs to your motorbike and a free suitable replacement vehicle car or motorcycle for you following your accident.
+We can arrange repairs to your motorbike and a free suitable replacement vehicle car or motorcycle for you following your accident.
 We will claim all the costs back directly from the at-fault party's insurance company and your no claims bonus remains unaffected.